squirrel-prover/squirrel-prover/README.md

 ## Tutorial

-For a first introduction to the syntax, we recommend to open with ProofGeneral the `examples/basic-tutorial/tutorial.sp`, that provides a run through of the syntax with executables snippets.
+For a first introduction to the syntax, we recommend opening with ProofGeneral the `examples/basic-tutorial/tutorial.sp`, that provides a run-through of the syntax with executables snippets.
 Then, browsing the `examples` folder should provide a wide variety of examples, starting e.g. with `basic-hash.sp`.

 ### Detailed Tutorial